revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-If we want to migrate from the SQL server to SQL Azure, we can use SSIS or BCP.
-For the schema migration, generate script wizard will be used and we can also use the tool named SQL Azure Migration Wizard for it.
+If we want to migrate from the SQL server to SQL Azure, we can use SSIS or BCP.For the schema migration, generate script wizard will be used and we can also use the tool named SQL Azure Migration Wizard for it.

 </blockquote>